EarthSciML/earthsci.dev/src/examples/optimization.md

 The first step to get that answer is to calculate the gradient of the loss function with respect to the nudging factors, so we know which direction to change each nudging factor to make the loss smaller.

-Ideally, we would use automatic differentiation to calculate the gradient, but that's not working at the moment, we will use finite differences to calculate the gradient instead:
+We can use automatic differentiation to efficiently calculate the gradient:

 ```@example optimization
-# ForwardDiff.gradient(loss, zeros(13))
-grad = FiniteDiff.finite_difference_gradient(loss, zeros(13))
+grad = ForwardDiff.gradient(loss, zeros(13))

 bar(["O3", "OH", "HO2", "H2O", "NO", "NO2", "CH3O2", "CH2O", "CO",
     "CH3OOH", "ISOP", "H2O2", "HNO3"], grad, permute=(:x, :y), size=(400, 250),